1001 SubSectors – Create Random Traveller SubSector Maps!

 Select the race You want Your subsector generated for.
 The rules for subsectors are a bit different depending on which race You select.
 The planet names will be in a common language use by that race.
 If You select a frontier, outer limit or barren settlement type, then the planets are not part of the standard empire for that race.
 For Vargr, only small empires exists, so this is what will be created.
 If You select Pocket-Empires, You will (usually) get two interstellar powers in the same subsector (just as I recommend if You want to create a popular subsector.)
+If you select Zork, you will get a subsector with planet names that are inspired by an intrepid space explorer in a very small ship (that usually crashes.)

 Select which subsector of the sector You want to create.
 This will only affect the numbering of the planets.